Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 ## Future Enhancements
 - Adding more attack scenarios and detection use cases.
-- Integrating additional tools like ELK Stack or Graylog for log management.
 - Expanding the lab to include cloud-based components.